Run highly sensitive government workloads with FedRAMP High compliant for VMware Cloud on AWS GovCloud (US).

 Yes.
-There are multiple ways to migrate existing vSphere VMs to VMware Cloud on AWS GovCloud (US) such as content library synchronization, cold migration, and live migration using vSphere vMotion.
+There are multiple ways to migrate existing vSphere VMs to VMware Cloud on AWS GovCloud (US) such as content library synchronization, and cold migration.
 You can also use VMware Site Recovery to migrate existing vSphere VMs to VMware Cloud on AWS GovCloud (US).

 VMware Cloud on AWS GovCloud (US) is available on-demand or in 1-year and 3-year subscriptions.
 Please contact your VMware account team or VMware partners for more information or for pricing visit here.